 - PSI Coordinators operate with different models depending on the time, resources and talents they have available in their communities.

-- The minimal expectation is that the Coordinator provides reassuring and non-judgmental Coordinator and reliable information about recovery to moms and their families.
+- The minimal expectation is that the Coordinator provides reassuring, non-judgmental and reliable information about recovery to moms and their families.

 - We also encourage you to build the connections and network in your area.
 Some Coordinators are able to offer support groups or classes, others offer phone or email support.

 Do you need specific training to be a Coordinator?

 Please check with the PSI International Coordinator Program Manager, L.C.
 De Shay, at email@example.com to learn what educational opportunities are available.
 PSI Coordinators come from a wide range of backgrounds.
 Volunteers should attend any training in perinatal mood disorders they can, both for networking and for continuing to learn about perinatal mood disorders and recovery.
 Coordinators need to have a solid understanding of perinatal mood disorders and recovery, but are certainly not required to have any specific clinical expertise or career.
 Some Coordinators also do have professional jobs in the healthcare field.
 But in that case, it is important that the Coordinator explicitly states that she is acting in a support role as a volunteer — not as a clinician — while offering support to families.

 - The PSI International Coordinator Program Manager, L.C.
 De Shay, is a liaison between Volunteers and the PSI Office and Board of Directors.
 You can call or email L.C. for emotional or technical support, debriefing, information, or questions.

 - PSI provides materials and suggestions for education, networking, developing groups, and other technical assistance and guidance.